 All claims must be sent to the following address:

-The Client acquires no ownership or user rights and is prohibited from using the names, signs, symbols, logos, brands, copyright or other literary, artistic or industrial property rights of the Operator.
+The Client acquires no ownership or user rights and is prohibited from using the names, signs, symbols, logos, brands, copyright or other literary, artistic or industrial property rights of the Seller.

-Personal data collected during the sale of ski Passes is processed with the purpose of:
+Personal data collected during the sale of the Passes and/or the Activities are processed with the purpose of:

 - Processing the order.
-The use of data is necessary to execute the sales contract that the Client concludes with the Operator;
+Such processing is necessary to execute the sales contract that the Client concludes with the Seller

 - Sending the Client promotional offers, newsletters, invitations to participate in games or contests and satisfaction surveys.
-Messages sent by the Operator are based on the legitimate interest of the latter to develop its activities; messages sent by the Office of Tourism of Serre Chevalier, or by commercial partners of the Operator and its affiliated companies (Groupe Compagnie des Alpes), process the data based on the Client's consent.
+Messages sent by the Seller are based on the legitimate interest of the latter to develop its activities; messages sent by the Office of Tourism of Serre Chevalier or by commercial partners of the Seller and its affiliated companies (Groupe Compagnie des Alpes) process the data based on the Client's consent.

 - Responding to inquiries, comments and complaints filed by the Client.
 This usage is based on the Client's consent.

-- The Serre Chevalier Office of Tourism, commercial partners of the Operator and affiliated companies (Groupe Compagnie des Alpes), if the Client has granted consent.
+- The Serre Chevalier Office of Tourism, commercial partners of the Seller and affiliated companies (Groupe Compagnie des Alpes), if the Client has granted consent.

 The collected data may be transferred to a non-member country of the European Union.
-The Client can obtain additional information on the sharing of data and applicable guarantees from the Operator.
+The Client can obtain additional information on the sharing of data and applicable guarantees from the Seller.

-The data is kept for the following periods of time:
+The data are kept for the following periods of time:

-- Photographs necessary for the purchase of a Pass requiring a photo are kept for three years from the date of collection, to facilitate the reissue of the Pass from one season to another,provided the Client has given prior consent;
+Also by exception, photographs that are necessary for the purchase of a Pass that requires a photograph are kept for three years from the date of collection, to facilitate the reissuance of the Pass from one season to another,provided the Client has given prior consent.

-- Data collected to send the Client newsletters, satisfaction surveys and promotional offers is kept for three years from the time of collection.
-At the end of this period, this data is retained for a further period of three years if the Client agrees to continue to receive newsletters, satisfaction surveys and promotional offers from the Operator.
+- Data collected to send the Client newsletters, satisfaction surveys and promotional offers are kept for three years from the time of collection.
+At the end of this period, the data are retained for a further period of three years if the Client agrees to continue to receive newsletters, satisfaction surveys and promotional offers from the Seller.

-- Data collected to respond to requests for information, comments and claims sent by the Client is kept during the time necessary to process these requests, comments and claims.
+- Data collected to respond to requests for information, comments and complaints sent by the Client are kept during the time necessary to process these requests, comments and complaints.

-- By postal letter sent to the following address: SCV Domaine Skiable – D.P.O – Place du Téléphérique, le Serre d’Aigle – 05330 SAINT CHAFFREY, FRANCE or
+- By postal mail sent to the following address: SCV Domaine Skiable – D.P.O – Place du Téléphérique, le Serre d’Aigle – 05330 SAINT CHAFFREY– FRANCE or

 - By sending an email to the following address: firstname.lastname@example.org

-Finally, the Client can register, at no cost, to enlist to oppose calls by telemarketers in order to no longer be solicited by a professional with whom the Client has no current contractual relationship, in accordance with Article L 223-2 of the Consumer Code. (http://www.bloctel.gouv.fr).
+Lastly, the Client may register free of charge on the opposition list for telephone canvassing in order to no longer be canvassed by telephone by a professional with whom he has no current contractual relationship, in accordance with Article L. 223-2 of the Consumer Code. (http://www.bloctel.gouv.fr).

-The present general terms and conditions are subject to French law for all interpretation and application.
+The present general terms and conditions are subject to French law for their interpretation and their implementation.

-In accordance with Article L 211-3 of the Consumer Code, should there arise a dispute regarding the validity, interpretation or application of these terms and conditions, the Client has the right to free recourse to a conventional mediation procedure, or any other alternative means of dispute resolution.
-We inform the Client of his right to a process of mediation, conducted by the Tourism and Travel Mediator (MTV Médiation Tourisme Voyage, BP 80 303, 75823 Paris Cedex 17, France) according to the conditions detailed on the website www.mtv.travel, within one (1) year of the date of the written complaint sent to the Operator.
+In accordance with provisions of Article L.211-3 of the Consumer Code, should there arise a dispute regarding the validity, interpretation or application of these terms and conditions, the Client has the right of free recourse to a conventional mediation procedure, or any other alternative means of dispute resolution.

 In the event of a failure to reach an amicable settlement, the Client can pursue legal action either in a jurisdiction territorially competent under the Code of Civil Procedure, or in the jurisdiction where the Client was present at the time of entering the contract or where the injurious event occurred (Article R. 631-3 of the Consumer Code).